Ammar Mosque and Osman Ramju Sadick Islamic Centre: Current building

 The construction of the current mosque building started in September 1979 with funds from the Islamic Union of Hong Kong and was formally opened on 14 September 1981.
 In 2012, major renovations that included the installation of new central air conditioning system, CCTV, new outer painting colour, replacement of toilet and ablution areas, new study rooms, etc. were completed at the cost of HKD14 million, and that took six months.

 Architecture

 The mosque was designed by a Chinese Muslim, Ramju Sadick.
 The centre of the mosque is an eight-storey complex with multi-purpose facilities, such as wadu halls for men and women on the first floor, mosque male prayer hall on the second floor, mosque female prayer hall on the third floor and Chinese restaurant, Halal bakery, medical services, classrooms, library, offices for Imam and Quran teachers, conference and seminar rooms are located on the fourth until eighth floors.

 Activities

 Ammar mosque houses the headquarters of Incorporated Trustees of the Islamic Community Fund of Hong Kong and Hong Kong Islamic Youth Association.
-The mosque regularly holds Islamic workshops every weekends.
-It also holds classes for newly converts to Islam and proper Quran reading.
+The mosque holds Islamic workshops every weekend.
+It also holds classes for new converts to Islam and proper Quran reading.
 Occasionally, the mosque hosts tour visits by school or university students on organised field trips.